 For fans of Quentin Tarantino, this is a must-see bar, dedicated to the legendary director and his illustrious back catalogue.
 Expect to enjoy your beverage while Reservoir Dogs or Kill Bill screens in the background, and listen to a playlist of music from his soundtracks.

-Things to Know While Traveling in Berlin
+Things to Know When Traveling in Berlin

 No worries if you are a little rusty on your German, most people speak English in the city, but go ahead and give the local language a try!
 Things will mostly be in German but important signage and directions will also include English.
 Click here for a list of common German phrases!